jinjagit/ping/README.md

 ### The (partial) solution

 Use ['Ping' utility](http://github.com/alfg/ping.js), by Alfred Gutierrez, to wake my Heroku app(s), by pinging them when my portfolio web-page is loaded / refreshed and show a 'server initializing' message for each Heroku app linked in the portfolio.
-The message shows an animated countdown in seconds (from 30 to 0), and a final 'server active message' which clears after being displayed for 5 seconds.
+The message shows an animated countdown in seconds (from 30 to 0), and a final 'server active' message which clears after being displayed for 5 seconds.

 Also, monitor the portfolio page for events (clicks and mouse-overs), and check the time since last pinging the Heroku apps on each event occurrence.
 If this time is > 15 mins and < 30 mins, then silently ping the apps again to keep their dynos active.
 If this time is >= 30 minutes, then ping the apps _and_ show the 'server initializing' message again for each Heroku app linked in the portfolio.